 In all these scenarios, Mandarin can be a valuable skill.

 It opens up a wide range of career options after learning Chinese.
-Plus, it can help your job change in other fields if you are not happy with your current one.
+Plus, it can help you change your job in other fields if you are unhappy with your current one.

 Isn’t that enough motivation and benefit to explore the exciting world of the Chinese language?
 Let’s move on!